Scaling Design System Adoption at Vattenfall

 The Challenge

-Vattenfall’s design system was partially implemented across multiple tools, with fragmented documentation, inconsistent usage, and low adoption across teams.
+Vattenfall's design system was partially implemented across multiple tools, with fragmented documentation, inconsistent usage, and low adoption across teams.
+At the start of the project, documentation coverage sat at 8% and design system adoption was around 20% across product teams.

 Designers and developers often relied on informal communication instead of a centralized source of truth, creating friction in daily workflows and inconsistencies across products.